dawelsch/dawelsch.github.io/websrc/source/documents/gettingStarted/networking/nomad.md

 ## Step 1: Start the Virtual Environment

-Use the following commands to clone the Contiv Network [workspace] and start the Vagrant envaronment with Nomad installed.
+Use the following commands to clone the Contiv Network [workspace] and start the Vagrant environment with Nomad installed.

 ```
 $ git clone https://github.com/contiv/netplugin